 Thus, with rotating priority in a single chip DMA system, any device requesting service is guaranteed to be recognized after no more than Jhree higher priority services have occurred.
 This prevents any one channel from monopolizing the system.
 The rotating priority mode can be set by writing logic ‘1’ in the bit 4 of the mode set register.

+Fixed Priority Mode :

+In the fixed priority, channel 0 has the highest priority and channel 3 has the lowest priority.
+Table 14.5 shows the priority ratings.